emmavkarlsson/portfolio-project-5/README.md

 | Alert messages would not display | The Alert messages informing the user they had sent/updated/deleted data would not display.
 I solved this by placing the Alert container in the NavBar (which is visible on all pages across the platform). | Yes |
 | Not logged in users are able to access certain pages they should not be able to access | I have not found any solutions for this yet, but I have tried many different approaches.
 One of them being implementing the useAuthorized hook.
 This works properly on the "Messages" page, but did not work for the "Reports" page.
 I also tried adding an if statement to the PostsPage (and adding "secure='true'" in App.js for liked and saved.)
 This worked for a bit, but after a while it started sending both unauthorized and authorized users to the signin page.
 I have since removed that line.
 As of today, some pages are accessible for non authorized users that shouldn't be. | No |
 | Messages model | When first creating the messages model, the page stopped working, as messages was already a django model.
 I solved this by renaming the model to "usermessages" instead. | Yes |

+## Technologies
+### Languages and Frameworks
+- HTML5
+- CSS
+- Python
+- Javascript
+- Django

+### Libraries and Packages and Modules
+- React
+- React Bootstrap
+- Psycopg2 - a database adapter for python
+-   Dj3-cloudinary-storage - a Django package that provides Cloudinary storages
+-   Django-allauth - Django application that addresses authentication, registration and account management.
+-   Gunicorn - a Python WSGI HTTP server
+-   Toastify - a library to easily display alerts

+### Other websites used
+-  Github was used to store the project.
+-  Gitpod was used to create the site and push to GitHub.
+- Heroku is used to deploy the project.
+- Cloudinary is used to host all images.
+- ElephantSQL is used as the database.
+- Lucidchart was used to create the Entity Relationship Diagram as well as the Flowchart.
+- Google Fonts was used for the fonts.
+- FontsAwesome was used for the icons on the page.

 ## Deployment
 These deployment instructions are only relevant to those who wish to have their backend files and front end files in the same workspace